Linear Regression: A Comprehensive Guide

 A. Linear regression has two main parameters: slope (weight) and intercept.
 The slope represents the change in the dependent variable for a unit change in the independent variable.
 The intercept is the value of the dependent variable when the independent variable is zero.
 The goal is to find the best-fitting line that minimizes the difference between predicted and actual values.

 Q2.
-What is the formula for linear regression line?
+What is the formula for a linear regression line?

-A. The formula for a linear regression line is:
+A. The formula for a linear regression equation is:

 y = mx + b

 Where y is the dependent variable, x is the independent variable, m is the slope (weight), and b is the intercept.
-It represents the best-fitting straight line that describes the relationship between the variables by minimizing the sum of squared differences between actual and predicted values.
+It represents the best-fitting straight line describing the relationship between the variables by minimizing squared differences between actual and predicted values.

 A Mathematics student turned Data Scientist.
 I am an aspiring data scientist who aims at learning all the necessary concepts in Data Science in detail.
 I am passionate about Data Science knowing data manipulation, data visualization, data analysis, EDA, Machine Learning, etc which will help to find valuable insights from the data.